Erotemic/crall-thesis-2017/newchap4_review_reoutline.md

           only ensure that the positive PCCs are complete.
         * Only a subset of edges need to be reviewed in order to determine a valid identification.
-    * Minimal consistency plus some level of confidence must be satisfied for the review procedure to terminate.
+    * Minimal consistency plus some level of redundancy must be satisfied for the review procedure to terminate.